hiheeneung/Canva-Hackathon/README.md

 # Canva-Hackathon
 Travel Route App

-# 🐦 Travel Migration Map
+# 🐳 Travel Journal

 > *"Animals like birds and whales return to the same migration routes year after year, remembering their paths across continents.
 Humans?
 We forget the ramen shop we ate at last night.
-Our Travel Migration Map helps us remember and share our journeys."*
+WanderPath helps us remember and share our journeys."*

 ## 🌍 The Problem